IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/A Murder in Avizallo - Appendix.md

 - partnered with Gyrfalcon
 - Leading strike against Gandras, need to have blockaded the grove to prevent scabs
 - Thinks Shane is a cop, sellout, scab
-**Shane**: human.
+**Delaney**: human.
 Leader of saltwood growers at La Norza, under Gandras
-- intense rivalry with Reed, stoked by Gandras **Samuel**: human.
+- intense rivalry with Reed, stoked by Gandras **Josef**: human.
 Old seagrass farmer who cares for Gyrfalcon's homestead when they're absent
 - Orin told him they're often busy upshaft, not physically well **Sabra Do**l: Gandras' Dol's daughter.
 16 yrs.
 - voice: naradriel, slight lisp.